BradleyCodeU/bradleycodeu.github.io/_wd/css/internallinks.md

 title: Internal Links
 ---

 Internal links are used to allow readers to jump to specific parts of a Web page.
 You've probably used them on a Wikipedia page in order to jump to a section on a long page.

-These internal links can be useful if your webpage is very long.
+These internal links are useful if your webpage is very long.

 To make an internal link, you must first create an id, and then add a link to it.
 When the link is clicked, the page will scroll to the location with the id.

 First, create a "bookmark" by giving any HTML tag (heading, paragraph, image, etc) an id attribute.
 ```